 Key Features of Preppy’s Program:

-3. Complete in as Little as Two Months: You can complete the entire program in just two months, although you’ll have access to the course for a full year if needed.
+- Complete in as Little as Two Months: You could complete the entire program in just two months, although you’ll have access to the course for a full year if needed.

-4. Hands-On Externship Opportunities: Gain real-world experience by participating in an externship at a hospital or pharmacy.
+- Hands-On Externship Opportunities: Gain real-world experience by participating in an externship opportunity at a hospital or pharmacy.

 Also read: What Does a Pharmacy Tech Do?